dspytdao/Algo_AMM/README.md

 Once the event has occured the price for one token should resolve to 1, while 0 for another.

-Liqudity Shares and Voting Shares can only be released after the creator of the contract moderated the outcome.
+Liquidity Shares and Voting Shares can only be released after the creator of the contract moderated the outcome.

 ## Requirements